El Hadji Diouf: Leeds United

 On 9 August 2012, Diouf joined Leeds United on trial and started training with the first team.
 Diouf was confirmed to have signed a non-contract deal with Leeds United on 11 August.
 Diouf appeared as a substitute in the second half for Leeds against Shrewsbury Town in the League Cup on 11 August.

 Diouf made his league début for Leeds as a first-half substitute in their 1–0 victory against Wolverhampton Wanderers.
 He made his first start for Leeds in their 2–1 victory over Peterborough United on 25 August.

 On 1 September, Diouf scored his first goal for Leeds in a 3–3 draw against his former club Blackburn Rovers.
-After the match it was announced that Diouf had signed a permanent contract at Leeds until January 2013.
+After the match, it was announced that Diouf had signed a permanent contract at Leeds until January 2013.
 Diouf revealed that he had turned down more lucrative offers from elsewhere to become 'a legend' at Leeds by helping them reach the Premier League.
 Diouf put in an impressive performance for Leeds' 2–1 victory against Premiership side Everton on 25 September.
 After the match, manager Neil Warnock described Diouf as his 'matador' and that Diouf had made promises to stay at the club beyond his initial six-month contract.

 Diouf scored a brace against Bristol City to help earn Leeds a 3–2 victory on 29 September.
 Diouf was named captain against his old side Bolton Wanderers in a 2–2 draw on 2 October.
-Diouf scored his fourth goal of the season on 30 October in a 3–0 League Cup win against Premier League side Southampton F.C. to help Leeds advance to the quarter-finals of the competition.
-Diouf scored his milestone 5th goal of the season with a penalty to help earn Leeds a 2–2 draw against Brighton on 2 November.
+Diouf scored his fourth goal of the season on 30 October in a 3–0 League Cup win against Premier League side Southampton to help Leeds advance to the quarter-finals of the competition.
+Diouf scored his milestone fifth goal of the season with a penalty to help earn Leeds a 2–2 draw against Brighton on 2 November.